- MFA + Quechua embassy legalisation handled in-house

 Using your Quechua document abroad

-Once a file has cleared MFA and the Quechua embassy in Bangkok, the receiving office abroad usually accepts it without further questions.
+By the time your file has passed through every gate of this pipeline, the destination Quechua counter is being handed exactly the format their internal checklists expect.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 FAQ